hiroyuki-kasai/SGDLibrary/README.md

 Release Notes
 --------------

+* Version 1.0.10 (Sep.
+26, 2017)
+    - Options paramter in solvers is re-organized.
+    - Separate the function to store statistics information from solver.
 * Version 1.0.9 (Sep.
 25, 2017)
     - Proximal operator is newly added.
     - Some new problems are added.